sachinraja/zod-to-ts/README.md

 }
 ```

+[TypeScript AST Viewer](https://ts-ast-viewer.com/) can help a lot with this if you are having trouble referencing something.
+It even provides copy-pastable code!

 #### [z.nativeEnum()](https://github.com/colinhacks/zod#native-enums)

 `z.enum()` is always preferred, but sometimes `z.nativeEnum()` is necessary. `z.nativeEnum()` works similarly to `z.lazy()` in that the identifier of the enum cannot be determined.
 There are two ways to solve this: provide an identifier to it or resolve all the enums inside `zodToTs()`.